Melodrama: Types

+18th-century origins: monodrama and duodrama

+Melodrama arose in the second half of the 18th century as a genre intermediate between play and opera.
+It combined spoken recitation with short pieces of accompanying music.
+Music and spoken dialogue typically alternated in such works, although the music was sometimes also used to accompany pantomime.
+If there is one actor, the term monodrama may be used; if there are two— duodrama.
+It also sometimes appeared as a scene within a play or an opera.
+It was only later, in the nineteenth century, that the term lost its association with music and began to be used for plays with sentimental and sensational plots typical of popular Victorian drama.

-The earliest known examples are scenes in J. E. Eberlin's Latin school play Sigismundus (1753).
-The first full melodrama was Jean-Jacques Rousseau's Pygmalion, the text of which was written in 1762 but was first staged in Lyon in 1770.
+The earliest known examples of melodrama are scenes in J. E. Eberlin's Latin school play Sigismundus (1753).
+The first full melodrama was Jean-Jacques Rousseau's monodrama Pygmalion, the text of which was written in 1762; it was first staged in Lyon in 1770.
 Rousseau composed the overture and an Andante, but the bulk of the music was composed by Horace Coignet.

 A different musical setting of Rousseau's Pygmalion by Anton Schweitzer was performed in Weimar in 1772, and Goethe wrote of it approvingly in Dichtung und Wahrheit.
-Pygmalion is a monodrama, written for one actor.

 Some 30 other monodramas were produced in Germany in the fourth quarter of the 18th century.
-When two actors were involved, the term duodrama could be used.
-Georg Benda was particularly successful with his duodramas Ariadne Auf Naxos (1775) and Medea (1778).
-The sensational success of Benda's melodramas led Mozart to use two long melodramatic monologues in his opera Zaide (1780).
+Georg Benda was particularly successful with his duodramas Ariadne auf Naxos (1775) and Medea (1775).
+The sensational success of Benda's melodramas led others to compose similar works.
+Mozart, for example, spoke approvingly of Benda's music and later used two long melodramatic monologues in his opera Zaide (1780).

-Other later and better-known examples of the melodramatic style in operas are the grave-digging scene in Beethoven's Fidelio (1805) and the incantation scene in Weber's Der Freischütz (1821).
+Later and better-known examples of the melodramatic style in operas are the grave-digging scene in Beethoven's Fidelio (1805) and the incantation scene in Weber's Der Freischütz (1821).

+English Restoration comedy

-After the English Restoration of Charles II in 1660, most British theatres were prohibited from performing "serious" drama but were permitted to show comedy or plays with music.
+After the English Restoration of Charles II in 1660 lifted the Puritan ban on theatre, most British theatres were prohibited from performing "serious" drama but were permitted to show comedy or plays with music.
 Charles II issued letters patent to permit only two London theatre companies to perform "serious" drama.
 These were the Theatre Royal, Drury Lane and Lisle's Tennis Court in Lincoln's Inn Fields, the latter of which moved to the Theatre Royal, Covent Garden in 1720 (now the Royal Opera House).
 The two patent theatres closed in the summer months.
 To fill the gap, the Theatre Royal, Haymarket became a third patent theatre in London in 1766.

 Further letters patent were eventually granted to one theatre in each of several other English towns and cities.
 Other theatres presented dramas that were underscored with music and, borrowing the French term, called it melodrama to get around the restriction.
-The Theatres Act 1843 finally allowed all the theatres to play drama.
+The Theatres Act 1843 finally allowed all theatres to play drama.